star-micronics/star-cloudprnt-for-woocommerce/common_issues.md

 Please verify that your printer is connected by Lan or WiFi to a network that is able to provide an outgoing internet connection - or at least is able to reach your WordPress site.

 - **Polling time**
-Please check your printer CloudPRNT settings, and ensure that the polling time is set to 10s or lower.
+Check your printer CloudPRNT settings, and ensure that the polling time is set to 10s or lower.
 A very high polling time can make the printer appear to be unresponsive.

 - **Printer firmware**
 Ensure that your printer has up-to-date firmware.
 Most commonly this is required for mC-Print models to connect to certain weh hosts - see TLS/Https Encryption below.

-- **TLS/Https Encryption Level (mP-Print models only)** Some hosting provides have stricter requirements for the https/TLS encryption required to communicate with them.
+- **TLS/Https Encryption Level (mP-Print models only)** Some hosting providers have stricter requirements for the https/TLS encryption required to communicate with them.
 If using an mC-Print model, then you will need at least version 3.0 firmware to support the latest https cypher suite security levels.
 You should also check that these are enabled by accessing the printer configuration pages, and checking the **CloudPRNT** ➔ **HTTPS Client Settings** ➔ **Cipher Suites Encryption Level** setting, which should be set to **"High + Medium"** for the best compatibility.

 - **Local firewall**